DavidFerreira21/Office-365-Licensing-Tool/README.md

 # Office-365-Licensing-Tool

+The Office 365 Plans name can be not updated !!!

 Objetive:

 the Application objective is facilitating the routine of Office 365 administrators, assigning licenses in large quantities, using a CSV file or an existing distribution group, set location, plans and product to be assigned to users in Office 365, without the need to know in Powershell.